autophagy/hwaete/index.md

 ---
 {% include JB/setup %}

 Hwæt!
-This is [autophagy's](http://autophagy.io/) bread diary for 2017.
+This is [autophagy's](http://autophagy.io/) bread diary.
 I am mostly working from Rose Levy Beranbaum's [The Bread Bible](http://books.wwnorton.com/books/The-Bread-Bible/), but will include other sources in the posts as I use them.
-Aiming for something every week.

 {% for post in site.posts %}
 <h4>